They noticed the Turpins' strange behavior, but had no idea the kids were being tortured

 Another of Louise's sisters told NBC's "Today" show she was concerned about how skinny the kids were, but her sister would just "laugh it off."

-"Well David's so tall and lanky," Teresa Robinette remembers her sister saying.
+"Well, David's so tall and lanky," Teresa Robinette remembers her sister saying.
 "They're going to be like him."